google/subpar/README.md

 ## Status

-Subpar is currently owned by the maintainers of [bazelbuild/rules_python](https://github.com/bazelbuild/rules_python), which depends on it.
-It is not being actively developed beyond what is needed to keep compatibility with rules_python.
+This project is unmaintained and considered deprecated.
 Historically, subpar was the only way to produce a deployable Python artifact in Bazel.
-This is no longer quite true; `--build_python_zip` allows you to create executable Python zip artifacts with the standard `py_binary` rule.
-Subpar still supports some use cases `--build_python_zip` doesn't: In particular, it allows you to build archives of specific targets without using a global command-line flag, and in some cases the archives can run in-place without extraction.
+This is no longer true; `--build_python_zip` and the `python_zip_file` output_group allows you to create executable Python zip artifacts with the standard `py_binary` rule.
+`rules_docker` can also be used to build container images that launch `py_binary`.

 ## Setup